AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 the provider will skip the interface entirely and push directly to that subnet's [storage](../ae2-mechanics/import-export-storage.md), skipping the interface and not filling it with recipe batches, and more importantly, not inserting the next batch until there's space in storage.

+Multiple pattern providers with identical patterns are supported and work in parallel.

+Pattern providers with processing patterns will attempt to round-robin their batches to all of their faces.

 # Variants

 Pattern Providers come in 3 different variants: normal, directional, and flat.
 This affects which specific sides they push